Ksualboy/Ksualboy/README.md

 # Hi there! 👋
-Are you looking for something like a repo?
-There are some pinned down this file, so keep scrolling 👀
+Looking for a repo?
+There are some pinned down this section, so keep scrolling 👀

-I was once a fearless video editor who hated freelancing but needed to survive, but now I'm in my way on learning how `properly code`! 💃
+I was once a fearless video editor who hated freelancing but needed to survive,
+### but now I'm in my way on learning how `properly code`! 💃

 ![xd2](https://media.giphy.com/media/1C8bHHJturSx2/giphy.gif?cid=ecf05e47myvjihktn34ddwwoaxcdxu4gor9gmjw3pn31i5o6&rid=giphy.gif&ct=g)